RHEcosystemAppEng/saas-ecommerce-boutique-shop/tenant-manager-backend/README.md

 ### Installation Steps

 .
-In the tenant-manager-backend, execte the following
+In the tenant-manager-backend, execute the following
   - mvn clean install -DskipTests
-  - build the dcker image
+  - build the docker image
   - push the docker image
   - change to the tenant-manager-frontend folder
   - modify the .env file for the correct path of the cluster that this is running on